prashant-ee/stateful-1/src/main/scala/stateful/h_possibleactorimplementation/README.md

-The implementation tries schedule the AccountActor over a thread pool and still tries to garantee execution of the account methods in a single thread.
+This implementation try to schedule the AccountActor over a thread pool and while maintaining the execution of the internal state manupulation operations on a single thread at a time.
+This allows to support many instances of the Actor object over limited number of actual threads.